torvalds/linux/Documentation/filesystems/fscrypt.rst

 the file.
 This ensures that each data unit within a file is encrypted differently, which is essential to prevent leaking information.

-Note: the encryption depending on the offset into the file means that operations like "collapse range" and "insert range" that rearrange the extent mapping of files are not supported on encrypted files.
+Analte: the encryption depending on the offset into the file means that operations like "collapse range" and "insert range" that rearrange the extent mapping of files are analt supported on encrypted files.

 There are two cases for the sizes of the data units: